camandel/namecheap-ddns-update/README.md

 # namecheap-ddns-update
-Update the IP address of your [namecheap.com](namecheap.com) Dynamic DNS A records.
+Update the IP address of your [namecheap.com](http://namecheap.com) Dynamic DNS A records.

-Based on the work joshuamorris3 (https://github.com/joshuamorris3/namecheap-ddns-update) with these adds:
+Based on the work of joshuamorris3 (https://github.com/joshuamorris3/namecheap-ddns-update) with these adds:

 * updated to alpine:latest
 * added docker-compose-yml file
 * you can set the password as a docker secret:

 `echo my-namecheap-password | docker creare secret password -`

 ## Overview
-Use this to update the IP address of A records for a domain that is hosted by [namecheap.com](namecheap.com).
-If you created one or more A records using [namecheap.com](namecheap.com) Dynamic DNS, then this will update the IP address to:
+Use this to update the IP address of A records for a domain that is hosted by [namecheap.com](http://namecheap.com).
+If you created one or more A records using [namecheap.com](http://namecheap.com) Dynamic DNS, then this will update the IP address to:
 * The IP address you pass in as an argument using -i
-* Or, if the -i is omitted or left blank, the IP address seen by [namecheap.com](namecheap.com)'s servers when you run this script.
-If you run this from within your network, then the externally visible IP address is used by [namecheap.com](namecheap.com) to update the A record value.
+* Or, if the -i is omitted or left blank, the IP address seen by [namecheap.com](http://namecheap.com)'s servers when you run this script.
+If you run this from within your network, then the externally visible IP address is used by [namecheap.com](http://namecheap.com) to update the A record value.
 If you have a server with a public IP address, then this utility can be run from that server and -i can be omitted.

 ## Running it

 Check the help (-h) for details.
 The one argument that can only be set as an environment variable is NC_DDNS_PASS.
-The Dynamic DNS Password from [namecheap.com](namecheap.com)'s dashboard -> Advanced DNS page for the domain with the A records you want to update.
+The Dynamic DNS Password from [namecheap.com](http://namecheap.com)'s dashboard -> Advanced DNS page for the domain with the A records you want to update.

 You can set the arguments in one or a combination of the following ways: